Historical Apoplexy · State Legislative Adaptations · Ohio

 at-cost pricing.

-(5%) of the production cost of a food product, applied to cover the
+cent (5%) of the production cost of a food product, applied to

-operational costs of a food assurance center, including but not
+cover the operational costs of a food assurance center, including

 transportation.

-determined by the department based on wholesale acquisition price
+as determined by the department based on wholesale acquisition

-from producers, cooperatives, or the most proximate point in the
+price from producers, cooperatives, or the most proximate point

 (A) There is hereby created in the Department of Agriculture the